 Our Psychiatry Residency Program is based in Asheville in the beautiful Blue Ridge Mountains of North Carolina.

-In addition to our psychiatry residency program and outpatient clinic, this academic health center will house the UNC School of Medicine Asheville Campus, a master of public health program led by UNC Gillings School of Global Public Health, and research initiatives affiliated with the UNC Eshelman School of Pharmacy.
-An inter-professional learning cafe and incubator spaces will facilitate innovative research and clinical practices.
+Our outpatient psychiatry clinic is located in the UNC Health Sciences at MAHEC building, our academic health center that is a unique collaboration with MAHEC, the University of North Carolina, Western Carolina University, and regional community partners.
+In addition to our psychiatry residency program and outpatient clinic, this academic health center houses the UNC School of Medicine Asheville Campus, a master of public health program led by UNC Gillings School of Global Public Health, and research initiatives affiliated with the UNC Eshelman School of Pharmacy.
+An inter-professional learning cafe and incubator spaces facilitate innovative research and clinical practices.

 Asheville continues to grow and become more interesting and vibrant with each passing season.
 We are readying for the next interview season and have created more opportunities for applicants to interact directly with faculty to learn about our program.
 We invite you to explore our curriculum overview and faculty bios to learn more about our innovative program.